Validation Rules

 Combining Constraints

-final usernameSchema = Ack.string
+final usernameSchema = Ack.string()

-.minLength(3) // First check min length
+.minLength(3) // First: check min length

-.maxLength(20) // Then check max length
+.maxLength(20) // Second: check max length

-.matches(r'[a-z0-9_]+') // Then check pattern (lowercase alphanumeric/underscore)
+.matches(r'[a-z0-9_]+') // Third: check pattern (lowercase alphanumeric/underscore)

 .notEmpty(); // Redundant if minLength(>0) is used, but illustrates chaining

-final quantitySchema = Ack.int
+final quantitySchema = Ack.integer()

 .min(1) // Must be at least 1